d0npan/d0npan/README.md

 - 👋 Hi, I’m @d0npan
 - 👀 I’m interested in  Vue.js, Spring.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning singly.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects.

-- 📫 How to reach me ...
+- 📫

 <!---
 d0npan/d0npan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.